 - The Legend of Zelda: Link's Awakening has a unique Elite Mook actually named the Mad Bomber.

-- And if the above is true, then it's obvious where his Living Shadow Evil Twin in Four Swords Adventures got this behavior from.
+- Dark Link in Four Swords Adventures.
 Not only is he called the trope word for word by one NPC, but he spends a third of the stages magicking up and dropping bombs on you that are half the size of the screen.

 - The Goblin Techies from that pervasive Warcraft III pastime: Defense of the Ancients (DOTA).
 This holds true for most Goblins in the Warcraft-universe.

 - In Hearthstone: Heroes of Warcraft there is a card called Mad Bomber.
 It is, of course, a goblin who throws out three explosives at random (friendly or otherwise) targets when he is played.
 Also, the Goblins vs. Gnomes expansion introduced the Madder Bomber, a bigger version of the Mad Bomber who throws out SIX random bombs on summon.

 - DOTA 2, naturally, keeps the Techies, and while they may no longer be goblins, they're still insanely eager to blow up both things and people.
 The backstory mentions they've wiped out at least three towns entirely.
 Naturally, they're more than happy to put their talents to work in the battlefield, and will cackle with glee every time someone dies in their minefields.